 Which is Better for Selling the Car?

 Overall, Carvana is better for selling your car.
-First, its offer is valid for seven days or for an additional 1,000 miles, while CarGurus’ offer is valid for seven days or for an additional 250 miles.
-Carvana also offers two payment options—cash or in-store trade-in value for your next car.
-You can also schedule a free pickup or drop off your car at Carvana’s location yourself.
+First, its offer is valid for seven days or for an additional 1,000 miles while CarGurus‘ offer is valid for seven days or an additional 250 miles.
+Carvana also offers two payment options – cash or in-store trade-in value for your next car.
+Carvana also gives you an option to schedule a free pickup or drop off your car at Carvana’s location yourself.

 Best for Older & Damaged Cars